mustafa-successiveTech/JavaScript-Training/README.md

 By following the 12-factor principles, applications become easier to scale, deploy, and maintain.

-Atomic Design: A Modular Approach to UI Design
-Atomic Design is a methodology I use to create scalable and reusable design systems.
+Atomic Design is a methodology , uses to create scalable and reusable design systems.
 It breaks the UI into five levels: Atoms, Molecules, Organisms, Templates, and Pages.
 This approach helps ensure modularity, flexibility, and consistency in the design process.

-The 5 Stages of Atomic Design
+The 5 Stages of Atomic Design :
 Atoms (Basic Components): These are the simplest building blocks of a design, such as:

-Buttons

-Icons

-Input fields

-Text labels
+Buttons , Icons , Input fields , Text labels

 Molecules (Groups of Atoms): Combining atoms into functional units.
 For example: